Mistralys/x4-game-notes/README.md

 ### Ship choices

-From experience, these are the best ships for station bashing:
+From experience, these are the best ships for station bashing when playing OOS:

 1. Asgard: High damage, least suicidal.
 2. Syn: High damage, but pretty suicidal.